saikiran-245/csk/README.md

 # csk

-This repo is to track the coding exercises.
+This repo is to track the coding exercises in qa branch.